Manfredi Beninati: Biography

 Beninati is also a patron of Italian cultural heritage, organizing exhibitions, workshops, seminars and producing publications on Italian talents, through a foundation he and his mother set up in the memory of his younger brother Flavio.
 Recent projects he has curated include a series of talks on Italian design and a workshop on architecture icon Aldo Rossi held by American architect Thomas Tsang in Hong Kong and Palermo.

-Trivia

-He has collaborated with Turkish fashion designer Rifat Ozbek on a dress commission by fashion bi-annual Another Magazine in 2007.

-His work has appeared in a number of feature films such as, recently, Melissa P. and Flashbacks of a Fool.

-The 2009 album Maboroshi (E. Ishibashi, G. Gebbia and D. Camarda) features two of Beninati's paintings on the front and back covers.